-Material Sample Size Lightweight Aggregate for Concrete 400 lbs (180 kg) of pile run material.
-Select a grading from Table 1 based on the predominant particle size of the sample material, and make certain the minimum size fraction amounts outlined in Table 1 are included in the 400 lb (180 kg) sample.
+Material Sample Size Lightweight Aggregate for Concrete Eight 50 lbs (8-23 kg) bags pile run material.
+Select a grading from Table 1 based on the predominant particle size of the sample material, and make certain the minimum size fraction amounts outlined in Table 1 are included in the total 400 lb (180 kg) sample.
 Additional bags of individual sized material may be submitted to assure these minimums.
 A sample graded in accordance with the requirements of Table 2 shall also be submitted.
-Lightweight Aggregate for Cover Material 100 lbs (45 kg) of pile run material.
+Lightweight Aggregate for Cover Material Two 50 lbs (2-23 kg) bags of pile run material.
 Make certain the minimum amounts for III Grading from Table 1 are included in the 100 lb (45 kg) sample.
 Additional bags of individual sized material may be submitted to assure these minimums.
 A sample graded in accordance with the C Grading of Table 2 shall also be submitted.